Mountain Hardwear Stratus Range Full Zip Hoody - Women's Review

 What Other Fleece Jacket Should You Consider?

-The Mountain Hardwear Stratus Range is a lightweight hoodie with a mixed bag of technical features and limiting fit.
+The Mountain Hardwear Stratus Range is a lightweight hoodie with a mixed bag of technical features and a limiting fit.
 If you like the breathability and useful thumbholes but want something with a little more give and comfort, check out the Outdoor Research Vigor.
-If you don't mind not having thumbholes, the lightweight Patagonia R1 Air is our favorite fleece, with a dynamic performance that works well for tons of uses.
+If you'd like to invest in a higher-performance piece, the Patagonia R1 Air is our favorite fleece for its versatility.
+We also love the comparable Rab Ascendor Hoody, which provides excellent thermoregulation for high-output activities.